Researchers Toolkit including training

 Webinars and online training sessions

-Further ‘Introduction to being a PI’ Training events in 2025
+Further ‘Introduction to being a PI’ Training events in February and April 2025

-** All of this will be provided free of charge and without any obligation **
+** All of this will be provided free of charge and without any obligation.
+We would particularly welcome clinicians who work in CAMHS. **

 Please find the invite here: MHMTC PI Development Network - Invite (002).pdf [pdf] 191KB